hieuvp/learning-python/data-science/numpy-arrays/README.md

 from getting_started import np_height, np_weight

 # Body Mass Index (BMI) is a measure of body fat
-# based on height and weight that applies to adult men and women
+# based on "height" and "weight" that applies to adult men and women
 #
 # Formula: BMI = kg/m^2
 # - kg  : a person's weight in kilograms